-Darkroom, a show for one person in complete darkness, performed for COP26.
+Darkroom, a show for one person in complete darkness : A climate wake-up call.

 “Virtual reality for the ears” COP26 audience member, Nov 2021